remacs/remacs/README.md

 * Find equivalent Rust libraries for parts of Emacs, and replace all the relevant C code.
 Rust has great libraries for regular expressions, GUI, terminal UI, managing processes, amongst others.

+## Rust Porting Tips

+Most macros in Emacs C can be (and should) be written as functions in Rust.

+`eassert` in Emacs C should be `debug_assert!` in Rust.

 ## TODOC